 Solitaires are another classic style that looks great on small hands.
 Solitaires often have thin bands already, so it’s only a matter of picking the right size and cut for your diamond so that it looks flattering when you wear it.

 Stacked ring styles and ring styles with lots of details are very eye-catching.
 Unfortunately, most of the time, these are styles that don’t work well for women with small hands.
-When wedding rings are stacked it can make them look crowded on your finger.
+When matching wedding rings & bands are stacked it can make them look crowded on your finger.
 It’s better to go with simpler styles instead.

 Small Hands but Short Fingers

 If you have short fingers, they may or may not be slender too.
 The goal is to help them appear longer, either way.
 Shapes like the emerald, pear, marquise, and oval engagement rings tend to work well with short fingers.

 Just make sure you stick with a slim, delicate band to create more length and a gorgeous finish.
 If your fingers are a little more on the wide side, you can always go with a slim split shank and avoid a look that’s too clunky.